phamtec/dsurf/README.md

 - Double click and shift to zoom in our out.
 - Don't keep surface around with text. just texture.
 - Nicer drawing.

+### 17-Aug-2025

+- prerender corners of the dict and oversample 4 times to make them look nicer zooed in.